CruseoGithub/pacman/README.md

 <p>Where to find the Java Documentation:&nbsp;<a href="https://github.com/CruseoGithub/pacman/tree/main/Javadocs">pacman\javadocs</a></p>
 <p>Where to find the APK file:&nbsp;<a href="https://github.com/CruseoGithub/pacman/tree/main/android/release">pacman\android\release</a></p>
 <h3>How to run on Smartphones:</h3>
 <p>Download the APK-file to your smartphone.
 Installing it might prompt a warning: In this case, you have to agree to "insecure sources" in your android settings first.
+If it doesn't work instantly, you may need a APK-Installer app, you can get from the play store.
 After installing the APK-file run the game from your home screen.</p>
 <h3>How to run on PC:</h3>
 <p>Download and install Android Studio.&nbsp;Click on open project and select the pacman project.&nbsp;You can run the game with a Desktop Launcher or via a virtual android environment.</p>
 <p><strong>Desktop Launcher:</strong></p>